 Most of the above details came from late and antagonistic sources.
 Therefore, readers may want to weigh what we “know” in light of those factors.
 The Gospel Topics Essay, “Plural Marriage in Kirtland and Nauvoo,” points out that little is known about this marriage, and nothing is known about the conversations between Joseph and Emma regarding Alger.

 Upon discovery, Emma sent Fanny out of the house.
 The young woman immediately boarded with Chauncy and Eliza Jane Webb until she was able to join her family in northern Ohio weeks later.9 Eliza Jane described the union: “I do not know that the ‘sealing’ commenced in Kirtland but I am perfectly satisfied that something similar commenced, and my judgment is principally formed from what Fanny Alger told me herself concerning her reasons for leaving ‘Sister Emma.’”10

-Memories of these difficulties probably contributed to Joseph’s decision to wait at least five years until after another angelic visitation before entering into his second plural marriage.
+Memories of these difficulties probably contributed to Joseph’s decision to wait at least five years and receive another angelic command before entering into his second plural marriage.